JasonPuglisi/snow-irc-bot/Readme.md

 - html-entities
 - iconv-lite
 - irc
+- jsmegahal
 - moment
 - request
 - xml2js

 To install these dependencies, make sure you have Node.js and NPM installed.
-Then run ```npm install html-entities iconv-lite irc moment request xml2js```.
+Then run ```npm install html-entities iconv-lite irc jsmegahal moment request xml2js```.

 To verify that you have the latest versions of these dependencies, run ```npm update```.